 When Can Gyms Reopen In The UK?

-Following the six-week review, Prime Minister Boris Johnson revealed the new 50-page ‘blueprint' document titled Our Plan to Rebuild: The UK Government’s COVID-19 Recovery Strategy, which gives a detailed look into plans to ease the lockdown.
+Following the initial six-week coronavirus lockdown review, Prime Minister Boris Johnson revealed the new 50-page ‘blueprint' document titled Our Plan to Rebuild: The UK Government’s COVID-19 Recovery Strategy, which gives a detailed look into plans to ease the lockdown.

 Along with the strategy, he addressed the nation on Sunday, May 10, where he revealed that the British public would now be permitted to do ‘unlimited exercise’ during the day, whereas before it was suggested to only leave the house once a day for exercise, for roughly an hour.

 But when will gyms be allowed to reopen?

 Boris Johnson reveals his end of lockdown plan in-full

 Oliver Dowden said he was happy that an 'important milestone' had been reached after we saw the return of Premier League football, which had taken a pause for 100 days.

 However, he recognised that 'people are itching' to get back to their regular fitness practices, announcing that leisure centres and fitness activities will reopen at the 'start of July at the very earliest'.

 This comes after the 50-page document lockdown exit document explained that England would see primary schools, nurseries and some shops reopening this month.